MarcusLassila/MIA-audit-GNN/README.md

 Alternatively, run "src/run_mia.py" which only run one MIA simulation experiment and can be customized by the following flags:

-* --dataset: cora, siteseer, pubmed or flickr.
+* --dataset: cora, corafull, citeseer, pubmed, flickr or lastfm.
 * --split: How to split the dataset into target/shadow datasets.
     * "sampled": randomly sample subgraphs consisting of 50% of the nodes for target and shadow model.
 Overlap allowed.
     * "disjoint": randomly split the graph into two disjoint halves, one for the target and the other for the shadow model.
     * "TSTF": Randomly apply a train, val, test split of the data, i.e. "Train on Subset, Test on Full".
 Two different splits for target and shadow models.
-* --model: GCN, SGC, SAGE or GAT.
+* --model: GCN, SGC, GraphSAGE, GAT or GIN (case sensitive).
 * --epochs_target: Number of epochs to train target and shadow model.
 * --epochs-attack: Number of epochs to train the attack model.
 * --batch-size: Size of mini-batches.